Symptoms of Hyperparathyroidism

-Hyperparathryoidism is a unique disease in that it affects all patients in different ways.
-Almost all hyperparathryoid patients experience symptoms of the disease, however, one of the reasons that so many hyperparathyroid patients go undiagnosed or are misdiagnosed is because the symptoms are wide-ranging, are not obvious, and can be associated with several other diseases.
+Hyperparathyroidism is a unique disease in that it affects all patients in different ways.
+Almost all hyperparathyroid patients experience parathyroid disease symptoms, however, one of the reasons that so many hyperparathyroid patients go undiagnosed or are misdiagnosed is because the symptoms are wide-ranging, are not obvious, and can be associated with several other diseases.
 As a result, an inexperienced physician may find it difficult to pinpoint hyperparathyroidism signs and symptoms.

-But please understand, regardless of the presence or absence of symptoms, the disease is still destroying your body, and ultimately decreasing your life expectancy if not treated.
+But please understand, regardless of the presence or absence of parathyroid tumor symptoms, the disease is still destroying your body, and ultimately decreasing your life expectancy if not treated.
 Luckily, the disease can be cured by removing the tumor with a minimally invasive procedure that usually takes less than 20 minutes to perform.

 I struggled unsuccessfully for months to find a local surgeon who could diagnose my hyperparathyroidism and was fortunate enough to learn about Dr. Larian while doing my own research.
 Few doctors are knowledgeable about parathyroid disease, even fewer can perform the surgery successfully using minimally invasive procedures.” – Jennifer, Washington D.C.

 Every cell in our body uses calcium to function properly; therefore having high calcium levels can cause a wide range of symptoms.
 However, the severity of symptoms does not always correlate to the body’s calcium level.
 This means you do not necessarily have to have very high calcium levels in order to experience extreme symptoms, and, vice versa, you may have very high levels of calcium with almost no symptoms present (more information about Calcium Levels & Your Parathyroid Symptoms below).